Orion Pictures: 1986–1991: Metromedia era

-On May 22, 1986, Metromedia, a television and communications company controlled by billionaire (and a friend of Krim's) John Kluge, which had just divested of its television station group to Rupert Murdoch's News Corporation (which would form what is now the Fox network), purchased a 6.5% stake in Orion.
-Kluge's investment in the company came at the right time- Back to School was a success and ultimately earned $90 million at the box office.
-By March 1987, the studio's fortunes increased dramatically with a succession of critical and commercial hits, including Platoon (which ultimately won a Best Picture Oscar), Woody Allen's Hannah and Her Sisters, and the sports film Hoosiers.
-Orion's 1986 offerings totaled 18 Academy Award nominations, more than any other studio.
+On May 22, 1986, a 6.5% stake in Orion was purchased by Metromedia, a television and communications company controlled by billionaire (and a friend of Krim's) John Kluge.
+Metromedia had just divested its television station group to Rupert Murdoch's News Corporation (which would form what is now the Fox network).
+Kluge's investment in Orion came at the right time; Back to School was a success that earned $90 million at the box office.
+By March 1987, the studio's fortunes had increased dramatically with a succession of critical and commercial hits, including Platoon (which ultimately won a Best Picture Oscar), Woody Allen's Hannah and Her Sisters, and the sports film Hoosiers.
+Orion's 1986 offerings drew 18 Academy Award nominations, more than any other studio.
 In 1987, Orion achieved further success with RoboCop and No Way Out.
-By this time, Orion's television division had expanded into the lucrative syndicated game show market under the name Century Towers Productions, in reference to Orion's street address at the time.
-It produced revivals of format inherited from Heatter-Quigley Productions after the Filmways merger (as Filmways had previously acquired HQ in the late 1960s); this included The New Hollywood Squares, which ran from 1986 to 1989, and a revival of High Rollers which aired in the 1987–88 season.
-That year, former CBS/Fox Video executive Len White joined Orion Home Video, in order to become president and CEO of the home video division, in order to oversee home video technology, and Orion had excepted to release its first home video titles to be out in the third or fourth quarter of that year, and reported to Larry Hilford, who joined the home video division two years earlier.
+By this time, Orion's television division had expanded into the lucrative syndicated game show market under the name Century Towers Productions, a reference to Orion's street address.
+It produced revivals of format inherited from Heatter-Quigley Productions, owned since the late 1960s by Filmways; this included The New Hollywood Squares, which ran from 1986 to 1989, and a revival of High Rollers that aired in the 1987–88 season.
+1987 also saw the arrival of former CBS/Fox Video executive Len White, who became president and CEO of Orion Home Video, with plans to release its first home video titles in the third or fourth quarter of that year; he reported to Larry Hilford, who joined the home video division two years earlier.

-In late November 1987, Orion Home Video, the home video division of Orion Pictures, had inked a deal with upstart distributor Orange Entertainment, a group headed by Leland Nolan and Eric Van Ginkle to distribute a dozen of made-for-video comedy films that were produced by the film studio, which included Dr. Dub's Mangled Movies: Volume I: Crocodile Gandhi and Father Guido Sarducci's Ninja Summer Camp.